logoCanungra School of Arts Hall

 More recent times............

-The hall continues to this day, and between November 2010 and Febuary 2011, the building received a major upgrade to the entrance.
+The hall continues to this day, and between November 2010 and February 2011, the building received a major upgrade to the entrance, carried out by Lindsay Ludwig.
 The steps and porch were replaced, new cladding to the front walls to match the rest of the building, vertical teak timber to the walls containing the original, and now restored Silky Oak doors, and new Colorbond roofing designed to cover the entrance porch and steps.
 The hall crest is mounted high above the steps.

 In November 2011, the last of the kitchen modifications took place, with the upgrading of the cupboards and workspaces.
-Hirers now have ample bench preparation space, and room to move.
+Hirers now have ample bench preparation space and room to move.
+With a large cold room and serving bar in place, this hall can accommodate almost any function.

-The township of Canungra has a facility of which they can be rightly proud.
+The residents of Canungra have a facility of which they can be rightly proud.

 The Hall Committee is indebted to Joyce and Des Libke, and to Cath Marsden for making available considerable documentation, photographs and other memorabilia for inclusion on this page.